 We specialize in working with families living with ADHD, Learning Differences, Anxiety & Depression and Autism through our two schools, mental health clinic, community education and curated online resource library.
-If you’re concerned about your child, teen or young adult please reach out and we’ll help you navigate your journey together.
+If you’re concerned, please reach out and we’ll help you navigate your journey together.
 At CHC, we’re here for you.
 En CHC, estamos aqui para ti.

 We believe in a world where every child, teen and young adult can reach their full promise and potential.

-To transform young lives by providing culturally-responsive best-in-class learning and mental health services to families from diverse backgrounds regardless of language, location or ability to pay.
+To transform young lives by providing culturally-responsive best-in-class services for learning differences and mental health to families from diverse backgrounds regardless of language, location or ability to pay.

 Expertise – Striving for, recognizing and sharing excellence in everything we do, while acknowledging that building expertise is an ongoing journey and not a destination.